Supported File Formats

 When scanning a text from paper, you need to use character recognition software (OCR, frequently provided with your scanner) in order to create a text PDF file.
 Another option is to apply character recognition in your PDF reader/writer software.

 When you retrieve text from a coded PDF segment the output will be rich text.
-Thus, you may loose the original layout.
+Thus, you may lose the original layout.
 This is due to the nature of PDF as mentioned above.
 It is a layout format and not meant for text processing.

 Supported graphic file formats are: bmp, gif, jpeg, jpg, png, tif and tiff.